markus1bauer/2022_waste_bricks_seedmixtures/README.md

 # Waste bricks as restoration substrate for landfills

-_Markus Bauer, Martin Krause, Valentin Heizinger and Johannes Kollmann_
+_Markus Bauer and Johannes Kollmann_

 ***